Kyphosis Correction Surgery

 Surgical Treatment

-Surgery may be recommended if the kyphotic curve exceeds 75°.
-The goals of surgery are:
+Surgery is generally **recommended if the kyphotic curve exceeds 75°**.
+The goals of surgery are to:

-- To reduce the degree of curvature by straightening and fusing the abnormal spinal segments together
+- **Reduce the curvature** by straightening and **fusing** the affected spinal segments.

-- To alleviate significant back discomfort, if present preoperatively.
+- **Relieve significant back discomfort** if present before surgery.